Umersaeed81/Pands-/Combining_Data_from_Single_or_Multiple_Excel_Files_into_One_DataFrame/Example_6.md

   </tr>
 </table>

 # Merging Multiple Excel Files by Sheet Name into a Single DataFrame

-The goal of this code is to merge all Excel files from a specified directory into a single DataFrame for each sheet in those files.
-It reads all the sheets from the first Excel file, combines the data from the same sheets across all the specified files, and adds two new columns: one indicating the sheet name and another showing the original filename.
+In data analysis, it is often necessary to combine data from multiple Excel files, especially when each file contains similar information structured in different sheets.
+This article demonstrates how to merge all Excel files from a specified directory into a single DataFrame for each sheet present in those files.
+By reading all the sheets from the first Excel file and merging the corresponding sheets across all specified files, we create a comprehensive dataset that includes additional information about the data's origin.

 ![](https://github.com/Umersaeed81/Pands-/blob/main/Combining_Data_from_Single_or_Multiple_Excel_Files_into_One_DataFrame/Example_6.png?raw=true)